lifaon74/aryn_cnc/documentation/z_axis/z_axis.md

 #### Print details
 * Files: [rod_fix_z_bot.stl](../../models/XYZ/Z/rod_fix_z/rod_fix_z_bot.stl), [rod_fix_z_top.stl](../../models/XYZ/Z/rod_fix_z/rod_fix_z_top.stl)
-* Time: // TODO
+* Time: 1h30 + 40m
 * Layer height: 0.2mm
-* Weight: // TODO
+* Weight: 32g
-* Support: Yes
+* Support: No

 #### Build steps
 <a href="./DSC_0038.JPG"><img src="./DSC_0038.JPG" height="500"></a>
 <a href="./DSC_0039.JPG"><img src="./DSC_0039.JPG" height="500"></a>
 <a href="./DSC_0040.JPG"><img src="./DSC_0040.JPG" height="500"></a>

-The top is the same as the bottom (thrust bearing and GT2 pulley) except that the belt goes only on the bottom.
+##### Infos
-It's not visible on the pictures.
+* The top is the same as the bottom (thrust bearing and GT2 pulley) except that the belt goes only on the bottom.
+* It's not visible on the pictures, but there's too a GT2 pulley on the top.
 The purpose is to limit the movements of the rod on the Z axis.